Kiefer Ravena, Jimmy Alapag, Camille Clarin and Kat Tan celebrated Mamba Day by sharing their favorite Kobe Bryant memories

 Paving the way for women’s basketball

 After Bryant retired from professional basketball, he was often spotted watching WNBA games along with his daughter Gianna.
 Oregon University coach Kelly Graves once said that Bryant was a great voice and champion of women’s athletics.
-This was something Camille Clarin took inspiration from and what motivated her to continue the legacy of the NU Lady Bulldogs—who arguably are the face of women’s basketball in the Philippines right now.
+This was something Camille Clarin took inspiration from and what motivated her to continue the legacy of the NU Lady Bulldogs—which arguably are the face of women’s basketball in the Philippines right now.

 “I think that’s something I carry with me every day.
 That’s how I conduct myself because I know that I’m not only representing myself.
 I’m representing the program that kind of built the foundation for women’s basketball,” said Clarin.
 “I think, as a whole, like the biggest thing we’ve done is that we’ve allowed the future generations to kind of gain those pillars—that optimism and see that their dreams are within reach.”

 Women’s basketball in the Philippines has yet to get the recognition it deserves.
-There’s still no professional women’s basketball league in the country despite the national women’s basketball team’s success in the 2019 Southeast Asian Games.
+There’s still no professional women’s basketball league in the country despite the national women’s basketball team’s success at the 2019 Southeast Asian Games.
 That is why Clarin and her fellow ballers are on a mission to continue paving the way for women’s basketball in the Philippines.

 Doing what people thought was impossible